Concerns over strike by junior doctors following heatwave

 NHS leaders have said the service is expecting “major disruption” as a result of the heatwave and the junior doctors’ strike.

-Yellow heat health alerts are in place for many parts of the country and will end at 5am on Thursday, just two hours before junior doctors across the country will down their stethoscopes and pick up placards.
+Yellow heat health alerts are in place for many parts of the country and will end at 5pm on Thursday, the day junior doctors across the country will down their stethoscopes and pick up placards.

 It will be the eleventh walkout by junior doctors from the British Medical Association (BMA) in England, as the bitter dispute over pay rumbles on.